Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\Critical BUG/!\ :
 No visual effect for discarding cards
+Increasing global parameter doesnt triggers events on cards
+... same for everything else ?
+Scaling VP not calculated
+Ressource on cards not being saved serverside

 ## Must have for v1 :
 ### Refactoring